 In each of these conditions, the patient may experience alterations in awareness that can appear similar to dissociative experiences.
 As an example, morphine prescribed to manage acute pain can result in reduced awareness, derealization, depersonalization, or amnesia.
 These states can be easily confused with dissociative symptoms of ASD.

 An impaired consciousness resulting from mild traumatic brain injury (TBI) can closely mimic a range of ASD symptoms, including depersonalization, derealization, reduced awareness, and dissociative amnesia.
 There are no reliable means to differentiate between dissociative amnesia and amnesia secondary to mild TBI , and for this reason it is wise to not interpret amnesia in the aftermath of mild TBI as a symptom of ASD.
 Mild TBI can co-occur with ASD (and later PTSD).
 Longitudinal studies of mild TBI patients have found that meeting ASD criteria is predictive of subsequent PTSD .
 It appears that satisfying the re-experiencing, avoidance, and arousal symptoms of ASD, even when the person has only partial memory of the traumatic event because of mild TBI, can nonetheless reflect the early signs of subsequent PTSD.
-(See "Concussion and mild traumatic brain injury".)
+(See "Acute mild traumatic brain injury (concussion) in adults".)

 In contrast to mild TBI, diagnosing ASD in patients with moderate or severe TBI is not recommended because these patients, by definition, have more pervasive disturbances in consciousness that will overlap markedly with stress reactions, and typically have difficulty monitoring and reporting their psychological states.